solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/local-mqtt-with-not-excluded-wallbox.md

 ### Copy compose.yml to your machine

-First, copy your personal `compose.yml` file to the clipboard by pressing the clipboard button.
+First, copy your personal `compose.yml` file to the clipboard by pressing the "Copy" button.
 Then, run this command on your Linux machine:

 ```
 cat > compose.yml